Poona Community Enhancement & Infrastructure Planning

 The IPSC was invited to make a personal/formal presentation 29 May 2017 to a Councillor meeting detailing both the need for an improved boating facility and also the need for a new town plan covering the spectrum of the identified Pillars.
 There was clear support at that meeting from the Mayor and Councillors.

-However, despite the support of the Councillors it was evident the FCRC bureaucracy resisted any commitment in advancing both the town plan and actions on the boat ramp.
-Eventually, FCRC and MSQ agreed to a joint Feasibility Study with the proposed boat ramp.
+With continuing reservations of FCRC it was eventually agreed to undertake a joint Feasibility Study with the proposed boat ramp.
 MSQ was to evaluate all the water/ramp matters and FCRC the car parking and land tenure aspects to form the joint study outcome.
+At this stage, MSQ/FCRC had the Owen Cox St ramp completely out of scope for any expenditure, other than routine maintenance.

 Concurrent with the boat ramp actions, the IPSC continued lobbying for an agreed town plan making many submissions and holding numerous meetings at all levels.